 The MathApps Mission

 The purpose of the MathApps Saturday Academy is to develop the math skills of minority youth by supporting them in the creation of mobile applications that are culturally and socially relevant.
-This project is a collaborative effort between Hofstra University and middle schools in multi-ethnic, low income communities on Long Island.
+This project is a collaborative effort between Hofstra University and middle schools in racially diverse, multi-ethnic communities on Long Island.
 The project will engage 50 students in a program designed to strengthen their mathematical insights and abilities.
 They will investigate topics of interest to their communities, perform extended STEM-related, hands-on projects, and use computers and other technological instruments to foster a deeper interest in mathematics.
 The overall aim is to provide students with the knowledge and motivation they will need to participate productively in 21st century mathematics, science, and technology, and to learn about STEM majors and future career paths.

 To achieve its overall aim, the MathApp project will: